I-League 2: History

-After making I-League the second division of Indian football, to avoid confusion AIFF decided to rename 2nd Division to I-league 2.
+After making of I-League as second division of Indian football, the AIFF decided to rename 2nd Division to I-league 2.

 Competition format

 2008–2015

 Previously, the league was formatted as a neutral venue competition with teams split into groups in which all the groups play in one stadium each.
 The final round is contested in a double round-robin format, after which the top two teams get promoted to the I-League.

 2015–2017

 The I-League core committee approved the plans for the 2015–2016 I-League 2nd division matches to be played on a home and away basis.
 The preliminary rounds will be played as the conference system with the teams being divided into Eastern and Western conferences.
 Top 3 teams from each conference will qualify for the final round of the 2015–2016 season of 2nd division I-League.

 To widen the football map of the country and to bolster the football structure, I-League committee decide to launch the 2nd division qualifier for 2016–2017 season.
 Participants from all the state associations would be invited to take part in 2nd division 2016–17 qualifiers.
 The state associations need to nominate two teams with best results, apart from the teams who would compete in Hero I-League and 2nd division league, from the state leagues to compete in the 2nd division qualifiers.
 The teams will fight it out amongst themselves in the zonal round followed by the final round.
 Eventually top two teams from the final round will get a nod to the 2nd division, provided that they fulfill the club licensing requirements in the due time.